grzesiek999/grzesiek999/README.md

 My BEng Thesis for first-stage studies.

 The assumption of the project is create complete Web application for remote dietary support.
+Web application created for dietician and their clients, dietician can remote take care you client and make diets plan for them.
+Clients can remote buy diets plans, get this from yours dietician and make raports with yours parameters and progress.
+Clients can use a calculator calories to save and check how many calories and meals they eat of the day.

 Used technology:
 <ul>